gregmagolan/closure-export-example/README.md

 An example code that uses the `export { x, y as z } from 'some-module'` form.

-Bundle fails with runtime error with https://github.com/google/closure-compiler/pull/2641 dist.
-Bundle succeeds with dist that includes this patch: https://github.com/ChadKillingsworth/closure-compiler/pull/2.

 ### Setup

 * `yarn install`

 ### Build and run with PR2641

+Bundle fails with runtime error with https://github.com/google/closure-compiler/pull/2641 dist.

 * `yarn build`
 * `yarn serve` to serve up on port 8080 (error seen in console)